 Indonesia, Malaysia, Philippines to join forces vs militants

-Indonesia says it's looking to set up joint patrols with the Philippines and Malaysia to prevent Islamic militants who have laid siege to a city in the southern Philippines from entering its territorial waters.
-Indonesia's military chief, Gen.
+Indonesia is looking to set up joint patrols with the Philippines and Malaysia to prevent Islamic militants who have laid siege to a city in the southern Philippines from entering its territorial waters.
+Indonesian military chief Gen.

 Comments